puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-inpage-nav.md

 # Force in-page navigations to stay in IE mode

-You can use this policy as a temporary solution to force all "in-page" navigations from IE mode sites to remain in IE mode.
+You can use this policy as a temporary solution to force all "in-page" navigations from IE mode sites to stay in IE mode.

 An "in-page" navigation is started from a link, a script, or a form on the current page.
 It can also be a server-side redirect of a previous "in-page" navigation attempt.
 Conversely, a user can start a navigation that isn’t "in-page" that’s independent of the current page in several ways by using the browser controls.
 For example, using the address bar, the back button, or a favorite link.